opencord/cord/docs/quickstart.md

 ## What you need (Prerequisites)

-You will need a build machine (can be your developer laptop) and a target server.
+You will need a *build host* (e.g., your laptop) and a *target server*.
+The build host will run a development environment in a Vagrant VM that will be used to deploy CORD to the target server.

-Build host:
+Build host requirements:

 * Mac OS X, Linux, or Windows with a 64-bit OS
 * [`git`](https://git-scm.com/) (2.5.4 or later)